ModelValidationProgram/EasternOysterEnvData/notebook/MD_CB_CP_Low_W.md

 ## Map:

-Lat/long are exact for the population; unknown lat/long for datasource - but the datasource spreadsheet is named Horn Point, so I looked up lat/long for Horn Point MD and included in the map.
+Lat/long are exact for the population; Erin/Dina's notes says unknown lat/long for datasource Tobash Horn Point - but the datasource spreadsheet is named 'Horn Point', so I looked up lat/long for 'Horn Point MD' and included in the map.

 https://www.google.com/maps/d/edit?mid=1plve9DbTtR5RGaxtCvS84ZtysDWnR9Dq&ll=38.83014681588834%2C-76.28455825625495&z=11

 ## Summary notes:

-Steph Tobash Horn Point data 1997-2020 HPLOH_Sal_and_Temp.xlsl is the only datasource found for both temperature and salinity.
+Stephanie Tobash Horn Point data 1997-2020 (HPLOH_Sal_and_Temp.xlsl) is the only datasource listed by Erin/Dina for both temperature and salinity.

 Daily readings (or less frenquent) at random times (I wouldn't say they are daily means).